-- In all cases any parts of a Service or Unit may compete as such separately under their own names (eg 'Regular Army', 'HMS Dragon', '2 SCOTS', '617 Sqn') and unit-level teams may also be formed by Branch or cap badge (eg 'Flying' or 'REME'). - 2 All ranks posted or attached within the establishment, including trainees and holdees, are eligible to shoot for the Units concerned. - 3 In accordance with JSP 660 Part 1 Ch2 Annex A Column (a) block 3 the following Reserves are excluded from representing a Service or service Unit: RNR list 6, 7A and 8; RMR list 2; Army Reserve Gp B and C; RAF (Civilian Component) and RAFVR(T).
+- In all cases any parts of a Service or Unit may compete as such separately under their own names (eg 'Regular Army', 'HMS Dragon', '2 SCOTS', '617 Sqn') and unit-level teams may also be formed by Branch or cap badge (eg 'Flying' or 'REME'). - 2 All ranks posted or attached within the establishment, including personnel under training, are eligible to shoot for the Units concerned. - 3 In accordance with JSP 660 Part 1 Ch2 Annex A Column (a) block 3 the following Reserves are excluded from representing a Service or service Unit: Maritime Reserves lists 3 & 7; Army Reserve Gp B and C, ARRG 2, 3 & 4; RAF (Civilian Component) and RAFVR(T) with the caveat that Qualified Flying Instructors (QFIs) on RAFVR contracts delivering operational flying training are eligible.
 Such Reserves may compete individually as Volunteers.